ArnavSinghal1218/Group-31-NLP/DOCUMENTATION.md

 **Combined Retrieval and Answer Extraction:** Going beyond just retrieving articles and directly extracting the answer provides a more user-friendly experience.

+**Experimental Setup and Results**

+**Data:**

+Source: Where did the data come from (e.g., specific PubMed article collection, custom dataset)?

+Size and format: First 9999 articles were used with abstracts

+Topic distribution: Were the articles evenly distributed across various healthcare topics, or was there a specific focus?

+**Evaluation Method:**

+The provided results indicate an accuracy of 66.67%, suggesting that this metric was used to evaluate the system's performance.
+Accuracy is a common quantitative metric defined as the proportion of correctly answered questions compared to the total number of questions.

+**Experimental Details:**

+: If your methods rely on configurable parameters, specify them, such that your results are replicable.
+Explain why you chose the parameters in that way (e.g., did you do some grid search?)

+**Results:**

+The system achieved an accuracy of 66.67%, correctly answering 2 out of 3 questions.
+This suggests potential effectiveness but also highlights room for improvement.

+Correct answers: The system seems capable of handling questions even when abstracts are unavailable, potentially using information from the full text or other elements of the retrieved articles.

+Incorrect answer: The system struggled with the question about "AI's role in healthcare," potentially due to limitations in context processing or retrieving irrelevant source articles.

+**Analysis:**

+: You can include some qualitative analysis in this section.
+Does your system work as expected?
+Are there cases in which your approach consistently succeeds in the task, or surprisingly fails?
+If you have a baseline, you can also compare if they succeed and fail in the same contexts or if your approach may be suitable for other applications than the baseline.
+Underpin your points using examples or metrics instead of stating unproven claims.

 **Conclusion and Future Work**